PaNOSC-ViNYL/ase/doc/ase/db/db.rst

       - 'bandgap' key has value between 2.2 and 3.0
     * - natoms>=10
       - 10 or more atoms
-    * - H<3
-      - less than 3 hydrogen atoms
     * - formula=H2O
       - Exactly two hydrogens and one oxygen
     * - id=2345